Take Me To The River | Chords + Lyrics

 Won’t you wash me in the water, feeling good.

-Take Me To The River Chords: Learn the progressions
+Take Me To The River Chords: Exploring How Chord Extensions Reflect Horn and String Lines

-Let’s look at the chords for the first three sections of Take Me To The River, it is complex if you’re going to include the strings and horn lines as I do in the one acoustic arrangement.
+Let’s break down the chords for the first three sections of Take Me to the River.
+If you’re incorporating the string and horn lines—as I do in the solo acoustic arrangement below—it becomes quite complex.

-Should you play it with a band, you could pick a few of these ideas.
-Maybe focus on the intro and chorus licks I transcribed from the original recording.
+If you’re playing with a band, you could pick out a few of these ideas—perhaps focusing on the intro and chorus licks I transcribed from the original recording.

-You’ll need TAB to make sense of all this, once you got that, you can just read the chords like this:
+The intro chords include various extensions to capture the string arrangements from the original track.
+You’ll need the TAB to make sense of it all, but once you’ve got that, you can read the chords like this:

 | E E7 | E7 | E E6 E7 | E E7 E6 E |